 Contextualize your feedback with Additional Questions

-Delighted’s Additional Questions allow you to include up to 10 more questions in a single survey flow, allowing you to ask follow-up questions to expand on your respondent's earlier feedback.
+The Delighted CX Additional Questions feature allows you to include up to 10 more questions in a single survey flow, allowing you to ask follow-up questions to expand on your respondent's earlier feedback.
 With large datasets, quantifying feedback can be tricky.
 Additional questions let you ask probing, specific, and canned questions to bucket feedback.
 When running your QBR next quarter, an Additional Questions data set will help you easily quantify key drivers that are shaping negative experience for your detractors, and positive ones for you promoters—they're the perfect way to say "let's do more of x and less of y."

-In addition, consider combining other surveys, run by other internal teams, into your Delighted touchpoint.
-Leveraging Delighted's best in class response rates, you'll collect more data for these teams and reduce your customer's overall exposure to surveys.
+In addition, consider combining other surveys, run by other internal teams, into your CX touchpoint.
+Leveraging Delighted CX's best in class response rates, you'll collect more data for these teams and reduce your customer's overall exposure to surveys.